nikhil-aniill/DFIR-WinFor/Memory_Forensics/Volatility.md

 - **modscan** is used to find prewviously unloaded drivers and drivers that have been hidden/unlinked by rootkits.
 - **svchost.exe** should always have a parent  services.exe
 - **lsass.exe** should have a parent of wininit.exe
-- **netscan** can find the connection to a C2 server or data exfiltration
+- **netscan** plugin can find the connection to a C2 server or data exfiltration
-- malfind finds hidden or injected code/DLLs in user mode memory
+- **malfind** plugin finds hidden or injected code/DLLs in user mode memory
-- **hollowfind** find evidence of process hollowing
+- **hollowfind** plugin find evidence of process hollowing

 ## VAD and PEB